andymam/chess/README.md

 | `mvn -pl client exec:java` | Build and run the client `Main`                 |
 | `mvn -pl server exec:java` | Build and run the server `Main`                 |

-These commands are configured by the `pom.xml` (Project Object Model) files.
+These commands are configured by the `pom.xml` (Project Object model) files.
 There is a POM file in the root of the project, and one in each of the modules.
 The root POM defines any global dependencies and references the module POM files.

 ### Running the program using Java